 The Best Whistler Clubs, Bars & Nightclubs

 This is what they call the real Whistler.
-Black’s Pub is the local place for real-life Whistler character.
-With great food, more than 100 beers from around the world, and beautiful views.
+Black’s Pub is the local place for real-life Whistler character, with great food, more than 100 beers from around the world, and beautiful views.
 A bit more low key than some of the other nightclubs, this pub gives you a laid-back vibe with plenty of delicious drinks.

 Buffalo Bills Bar and Grille

 There’s no doubt about it – if you’re looking for a party, Buffalo Bills Bar and Grill is where it’s at.
 It’s not for the faint of heart, though.
-This dangerous mix of dance floors, fireplace lounges, craft cocktails, and tasty bar food will draw you in and keep you for the entire night!
+This dangerous mix of dance floors, fireplace lounges, craft cocktails, and tasty bar food will draw you in and keep you there for the entire night!
 Your trip won’t be an authentic Whistler experience if you miss out on this village staple.

-This establishment has been voted the no.1 best nightclub in Whistler, and you won’t want to miss out on the party.
+This establishment has been voted the No.1 best nightclub in Whistler, and you won’t want to miss out on the party.

 A Few Party Safety Tips

-Now that we’ve gone over some of the important notes about the Whistler party schedule, and some of our recommendations, we need to talk a bit about the most crucial aspect of Whistler nightlife – safety.
+Now that we’ve gone over some of the important notes about the Whistler party schedule and some of our recommendations, we need to talk a bit about the most crucial aspect of Whistler nightlife: safety.

 Here’s a couple of things we think you should watch out for and take careful note of before hitting the dance floor and downing cocktails in Whistler, BC:

-The Legal Age is 19
+- The Legal Drinking Age Is 19

 While it’s not the lowest drinking age in the country, many of the people who visit Whistler come from the United States, where the drinking age is 21.
-In Whistler, you only must be 19 to partake in the enjoyment of adult beverages, leaving lots of room for underage teenagers to get a little too rowdy.
+In Whistler, you must be just 19 to partake in the enjoyment of adult beverages, leaving lots of room for underage teenagers to get a little too rowdy.
 Our advice?
 Be on the lookout for situations that could put you in a bind, and if you’re a 19-year-old who’s enjoying a beer or two, don’t test your limits in an unfamiliar town.

-Keep an Eye on Your Drink
+- Keep an Eye on Your Drink

 As you would in any situation, make sure you don’t take your eyes off your drink.
 If you must leave it momentarily, be entirely committed to getting a new drink when you come back – don’t leave it up to chance!
-Obviously, this isn’t a Whistler-specific tip, but anytime you’re drinking, even when you’re in a friendly, tourist town like Whistler, you should keep your eye on your drink.
+Obviously, this isn’t a Whistler-specific tip, but anytime you’re drinking, even when you’re in a friendly tourist town like Whistler, you should keep your eye on your drink.

-Pairs are Good, but Groups are Best
+- Pairs Are Good, but Groups Are Best

 Don’t go anywhere alone.
-If you can’t stand the thought of missing out on the Whistler nightlife, that’s no big deal – just make sure you’re not embarking on a Whistler night adventure by yourself.
+If you can’t stand the thought of missing out on the Whistler nightlife, that’s no big deal – just make sure you’re not embarking on a nighttime Whistler adventure by yourself.
 If you can recruit a friend to join you, that’s perfect.
 A whole group of friends?
 Even better.
 There’s safety in numbers!

 Planning a big night out with a group makes everything a bit more entertaining anyway.
 Plus, you can make an entire evening of it!
 Start your night off with a beer at Coast Mountain Brewing, and aim for the bullseye at Forged Axe Throwing.